 4. Limit the amount of content

-Be aware what type of content you add and ask yourself “Is this element really necessary?”.
-If you add dozens of images, even after compressing, it will slow down your page.
+Be aware of the type of content you are adding and ask yourself the question “Is this element or item really necessary?”.
+If you add dozens of images, even after compressing, it will slow down your website.

 Other examples are elements like (YouTube) video’s, Google Maps, or Social Feeds.
 You might think it is just one extra element to the page but behind the scenes a bunch of scripts and files will be loaded to your page which will slow down the loading speed.